 Here's the entire Explode My Payday review in a nutshell:

-Explode My Payday Review (Quick Overview)
+Explode My Payday Review At A Glance

-They openly admit they will sell your email address to spammers if you give it to them, so please don’t.
+They openly admit they WILL sell your email address to spammers if you give it to them, so please don’t!

-What is Explode My Payday?
+What Is Explode My Payday?

-We're led to believe ExplodeMyPayday.com is a website set up by a lady called Meaghan Harper who is on a 3 day recruitment drive to find 45 people in 45 cities she can work with to expand her business…
+We're led to believe ExplodeMyPayday.com is a website set up by a lady called Meaghan Harper who is on a 3-day recruitment drive to find 45 people in 45 cities she can work with to expand her business.